Applezang1/BBB_Project/Deep Learning Information/Deep Learning Notes/loss_functions.md

 # Chapter 5: Loss Functions

 ## Method for Creating Loss Functions
-Note: A model computes the conditional probability distribution of a wide range of possible output values given an input value, and not a single output value

-    - To determine a point estimate using a probability distribution, return the output value that has the highest distribution
+<ins>Note</ins>: A model computes the conditional probability distribution of a wide range of possible output values given an input value, and not a single output value.
+To determine a point estimate using a probability distribution, return the output value that has the highest distribution

 1) Therefore for any model, a parametric distribution with ranges that match the output domain must be chosen.
 This is known as the likelihood equation which computes the probability for a certain output given an input value.